qfpl/reflex-tutorial/blog/drafts/reflex/basics/switching.md

 The graph of dependencies between `Event`s, `Behavior`s and `Dynamic`s is set up in a particular configuration and it stays in that configuration for the lifetime of the application.
 The same is true of our DOM elements - once we have laid them out on the page, they are there forever.

-Sometimes we want to modify the FRP network or the DOM in response to `Event`s, and that is what the various switching functions do.
+Sometimes we will want to modify the FRP network or the DOM in response to `Event`s, and that is what the various switching functions do.

 There are two kinds of switching functions available to us: